Friday, July 10, 2026

 BITCHING ABOUT THE MOUSE

 My opinion about Walt Disney World has continually degraded since 2020.
-I had been frustrated with the direction of the company since 2010, and the frustration turned into downright anger in 2020, where one terrible decision created a domino effect for the company.
-Before we get to that decision, let's quickly talk about Maelstrom and Frozen Ever After.
+I had been frustrated with the direction of the company since 2010.
+The frustration turned into downright anger in 2020, where one terrible decision created a domino effect for the company.
+Before we get to that decision though, let's quickly talk about Maelstrom and Frozen Ever After.

 Maelstrom was the name of the popular and cult classic Norway boat ride.
 Maelstrom would take guests on a brief thrilling boat ride through the myths of Norway including, prominently, angry trolls.
 The main feature of the ride was an iconic backwards portion that ended with the back of guest's boats sailing partially outside the building and into view of waiting guests.
 Maelstrom would close in 2014 to make way for a, let's be honest, cheap overlay themed to Frozen.
 When Frozen Ever After opened in 2016, guests found that the backwards portion remained intact, but the outdoor opening had been crudely shuttered.

 The audio-animatronics featured in the attraction had screen-projection faces, which guests openly rebelled against.
 EPCOT would replace the screen-projected faces in late 2025 with classic physical faces, everyone thought that Disney had learned their lesson, but we would later be proven wrong.
 In 2017, Disney made another questionable decision by closing The Great Movie Ride for Mickey and Minnie's Runaway Railroad.
 This attraction I have been able to go on, and while it's nowhere near as good as The great Movie Ride, I still loved it.
 Now, onto that terrible company altering decision.